Accidents

 • Stay calm to conserve energy.

-• If you are with others stay together, and make sure everyone is accounted for.
+• If you are with others, stay together and make sure everyone is accounted for.

-• If you are separated from your boat while in fast-moving water such as a river, float on your back with your feet pointed downstream.
+• If you are separated from your boat while in fast-moving water, such as a river, float on your back with your feet pointed downstream.

 • Get out of the water as quickly as possible.